invesdwin/invesdwin-util/README.md

 #### `ICloseableIterable` and `ICloseableIterator`
 Provides a way to create a pipes and filters work chain with steps to parallelize on.
 Chaining of tasks can make complex workloads far easier to implement.
 For example loading and financial data cache from a rest service and transforming that into a binary local cache format in a parallel fashion becomes easy with this design.

+## Beans
+#### `APropertyChangeSupported`
+This is a base class that handles a lazily instantiated PropertyChangeSupport in a threadsafe manner.
+It becomes more useful when it is combined with an aspect that handles the setters properly without you needing to implement the calls to firePropertyChange(...) manually.
+#### `AValueObject`
+This type should be used as the base class for all beans.
+It provides reflective toString(), hashCode(), equals() and compareTo() per default using https://commons.apache.org/proper/commons-lang/ (with you being able to override if needed).
+Also it allows to copy equally named properties from other objects via a mergeFrom(...) method that utilizes the http://commons.apache.org/proper/commons-beanutils/ framework.
+And it provides a deep clone method per default that is implemented via the https://github.com/RuedigerMoeller/fast-serialization framework.
+Though it still offers a shallowClone() method.
+#### `DirtyTracker`
+AValueObjects also have something called a DirtyTracker, which is a class that allows you to check if the values of a bean tree have been changed or not.
+It utilizes the PropertyChangeSupport to keep track of changes in the objects tree.
+Though please be sure to always implement firePropertyChange(...) properly in your setters or use an aspect for this.
+Also make sure to only change values by calling the setters or else the DirtyTracker will not notice changes in the fields themselves.
+The DirtyTracker is very handy for UI development where the UI framework does not handle dirty state properly or not at all.
+#### `Pair`, `Triple`, `Quadruple`
+These can be useful as combined keys for caches.

 ## Others
 #### `Assertions`
 The popular fluent API http://joel-costigliola.github.io/assertj/ extended by FDate and Decimal.
 Though sometimes it might be better to use if-throw statements instead of this API, since it might be a performance bottleneck in some cases.
 Where it is not, it is a very good ease in doing defensive coding.
 Best approach is to use it as a default and replace it by manual code where the profiler tells that it is too slow (should not be too many cases anyway).